 Tip #3: Start Your Search Early

 It is important to start your search for a wedding photographer as early as possible.
 This will give you the time you need to research and compare different photographers, and to make a well-informed decision.
 It is generally recommended to start looking for a wedding photographer at least six to twelve months in advance of your wedding date.
 This will allow you to thoroughly review portfolios, read reviews, and meet with photographers in person to discuss your needs and preferences.
 Starting your search early will also give you the best chance of securing your preferred photographer, as many photographers book up well in advance, especially for peak wedding seasons.
-By starting your search early, you can ensure that you have the time you need to find a photographer who is the right fit for you and your special day.
+Starting your search early, you can ensure that you have the time you need to find a photographer who is the right fit for you and your special day.

 Tip #4: Look at Portfolios